UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 - Carcinogenic effects: Disinfection by-products are associated with several types of cancers.
 The main tumors observed are liver, kidney and colon cancer.
 Disinfection by-products are also associated with mutagenic effects.

-These effects result from long-term exposure to products present in domestic water, wastewater or water bodies.
+These effects result from long-term exposure to products in domestic, wastewater or water bodies.

-There are various pathways for the absorption of disinfection by-products from water.
+The absorption routes of disinfection by-products contained in water are diverse.
 Ingestion is an important route.

-Specific water uses may also contribute to the absorption of the contained byproducts through inhalation and skin contact, as some are highly volatile and readily vaporize into the air.
+Specific uses of water can also contribute to the absorption of by-products contained through inhalation and dermal contact, as some are highly volatile and readily vaporize into the air.

-UV treatment - An alternative without adding chemicals
+UV treatment – An alternative without the addition of chemicals

 This technique avoids the addition of potentially harmful products that could cause health or environmental effects.

 The UV disinfection method then appears to be a reliable and cost-effective solution.
-It does not alter the taste or smell of the water.
+It also has the advantage of not altering the taste or smell of the water.

 This solution uses ultraviolet radiation transmitted in the form of waves moving in all directions from the emitting source (UV lamp).

-UV disinfection is therefore a physical process that is particularly effective at wavelengths where the energy intensity is optimal.
-Even highly chlorine-resistant microbes such as Giardia and Cryptosporidium can be effectively disinfected by UV.
+UV disinfection is therefore a particularly effective physical process at wavelengths for which the energy intensity is optimal.
+Even highly chlorine-resistant microbes such as Giardia and Cryptosporidium can be effectively disinfected with UV.

 ÖNORM or NSF certified UV systems are becoming a popular alternative to chemical treatment for many applications.

-This is certainly the oldest known application of UV disinfection technology.
+It is certainly the oldest known and close application of UV disinfection technology.
 This process is ideal for disinfecting small quantities of water with good transparency.
-But it was only in 1910 that the first real UV disinfection technologies appeared.
+But it was not until 1910 that the first UV disinfection technologies actually appeared.

 UV has a long history in water treatment.
-They have become an effective alternative for non-chemical water disinfection.
+This has made them an effective alternative for non-chemical water disinfection.

-Known as an effective germicidal treatment, UV light has been used in numerous public drinking water and wastewater treatment systems around the world.
+Long recognized as an effective germicidal treatment, UV light has been installed in many large public drinking water and wastewater treatment plants around the world.

 - In 1903, Niels Fensen received the Nobel Prize for his use of ultraviolet light to fight tuberculosis.